hassansalehe/EmbedSanitizer/README.md

 ## EmbedSanitizer: A Runtime Race Detection Tool for 32-bit Embedded ARM
 This tool extends ThreadSanitizer to do race detection for 32-bit ARM applications.
-Due to the complexity of the ThreadSanitizer's race detection runtime, EmbedSanitizer implements its own by applying FastTrack.
-FastTrack (see: [link](https://users.soe.ucsc.edu/~cormac/papers/pldi09.pdf)) is an efficient and precise race detection algorithm which relies on *happens-before* concepts.
+Due to the complexity of the ThreadSanitizer's race detection runtime, EmbedSanitizer implements its own runtime by applying FastTrack (see: [link](https://users.soe.ucsc.edu/~cormac/papers/pldi09.pdf)) which is an efficient and precise race detection algorithm relying on *happens-before* concepts.

 ### Usage Summary
 EmbedSanitizer can be installed as part of LLVM/Clang infrastructure in a development machine;